FatlirT/portfolio/README.md

 ### Front end (hosted on Vercel)

 -   NextsJS with TS
 -   Tailwind

 ## Back end Infrastructure

-- *AWS SDK* to interact with *DynamoDB, S3*
+-   _AWS SDK_ to interact with _DynamoDB, S3_ to pull content
+-   Separate CMS applet to push content to DynamoDB/S3

 ## To run locally